 For the past few days there has been a huge amount of trumpeting in the Scottish press about the discovery of the first tartan.
 "First tartan" on Roman statue, says the BBC.
 "First tartan" discovered on statue of Roman emperor, says the Herald and, pretty much reprinting the same press release (though without those pesky inverted commas), Earliest depiction of Scottish tartan discovered on Roman statue, in the Scotsman.
 This is how the Scotsman ledes the story:

 A fragment of bronze that once formed part of a Roman statue is believed to be the earliest depiction of tartan, it emerged yesterday.

 The bronze statue once stood on top of a giant triumphal arch in the ancient Moroccan city of Volubilis, in the southwest corner of the Roman Empire, 1,500 miles from Scotland.

 It depicted the Emperor Caracalla - self-styled conqueror of the Caledonians - riding a six horse chariot.

-statue, erected 1,800 years ago, was destroyed centuries ago, and only a three-foot-longbronze fragment of the emperor’s cape remains in a museum in Rabat.
+The statue, erected 1,800 years ago, was destroyed centuries ago, and only a three-foot-longbronze fragment of the emperor’s cape remains in a museum in Rabat.

 On the cape is a depiction of a Caledonian warrior wearing a pair of tartan trousers.